Summer Institute for Educators 2024

 Mary, the mother of Jesus Christ, has long been revered in Christian Africa, starting in Egypt in the second century and spreading south through Nubian kingdoms to the Aksumite empire by the sixth century.
 In the late 1300s, stories in Arabic about Mary began arriving in the Ethiopian highlands from Egypt.
 Ethiopian monks translated the stories into Ge’ez and local artists illuminated the stories.
 Known as Miracle of Mary stories, the manuscripts include stories about Mary as a child and Mary as a divine being who performs miracles that heal the world and bring justice.

 In the 14th century, Ethiopia’s King Dawit II commissioned a gorgeous Miracles of Mary manuscript (Täʾammərä Maryam manuscript) containing twelve gold-embellished portraits of Mary and 75 stories.
 His son King Zara Yaqob and subsequent 15th and 16th century Ethiopian rulers spurred the production of Illuminated Miracle of Mary manuscripts.
 The manuscript tradition continues today in Ethiopia, the only country in the world with a living manuscript culture.
-Ethiopian scribes and artists painstakingly write and illuminate stories on parchment using paint made from locally sourced materials.
+Ethiopian scribes and artists painstakingly write and illuminate stories about Mary on parchment using paint made from locally sourced materials.

 PEMM Database